Mural Diaries: Painting Sabrina Carpenter’s “Busy Woman”

 The Process

-After sketching the layout, I projected it onto the wall and got to work.
-Blocking in the base colors went quickly, but the details like Sabrina’s face and the little objects orbiting her took more time and finesse.
+After sketching the design on Procreate, I projected it onto a large slab of MDF and got to work.
+Filling in the base colors went quickly, but the details like Sabrina’s face and the little shadows for depth took more time.
 I used Behr paint in a matte finish to get that clean, polished look.

-I painted the small details and lettering elements with a mix of fine brushes and paint pens to keep them graphic and bold.
-Each object and detail was placed with intention.
-They suggest a woman surrounded by noise, while also hinting at the song's lyrics.
+I painted the small details and lettering elements with a mix of fine brushes and Sharpie Creative Markers.
+Each detail was placed with intention, keeping the piece interesting without feeling overworked.

 Final Thoughts

 I'm nothing if not a fangirl, and this mural is a testament to that.
-It's an ode to my love of Sabrina Carpenter and pop music in general.
-A visual reminder of embracing femininity and never letting yourself be put on the back burner.
+It's an ode to not only my love of Sabrina Carpenter, but pop music in general.
+It's a fun visual reminder of embracing femininity.

 Comments